SebWouters/CheMPS2/README.md

 [CheMPS2/TensorDiag.cpp](CheMPS2/TensorDiag.cpp) contains the TensorDiag functions.
 This storage class handles reduced tensors which are diagonal in the symmetry sectors.

-[CheMPS2/TensorF0Cbase.cpp](CheMPS2/TensorF0Cbase.cpp) contains the common storage and handling functions of the TensorF0 and TensorC classes.

 [CheMPS2/TensorF0.cpp](CheMPS2/TensorF0.cpp) contains all TensorF0 functions.
 This class stores and handles the reduced spin-0 part of two sandwiched second quantized operators, of which the particle symmetry sectors are equal.